guiorioli/finders/README.md

  * xfind: Search for text inside all files in current folder (recursive)
  * ffind: Search for given filename in all files in current folder (recursive, case insensitive)
+ * effind: Searchs for given filename, displays a list of option, lets you open one, using 'e'
  * killer: Kills all PIDs found with given name
  * closeall: Tries to close all given PID windows using wmctrl (not killing, closing)